mpi-astronomy/data_science_training_materials/files/databases.md

 #### What is in a database?

+A database typically consists of the following components:

+- Data: data is the actual information stored in the database.
+It can be further classified into user data, metadata, and application metadata.
+- Hardware: Hardware includes every device that is useful for entering and saving data in the database, such as magnetic tapes and hard disks.
+- Software: Software serves the purpose of connecting the user with the database.
+Users can make modifications and accomplish other operations on the data using software.
+The software detemines the data access language.
+- Users: Users are the most important component of a database as they are responsible for performing every function, big and small, on a database.
+From entering information into a database to saving and modifying this information, it is the user who is responsible for implementing different functions on the database.

 #### Types of databases

 Databases are sometimes referred to as Database Management Systems or DBMS, which is really the whole package of data and code